-AP Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+College Physics is an algebra-based, introductory college-level physics course articulated with Syracuse University.
+It explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
 The course encompasses core scientific principles, theories, and processes that cut across traditional boundaries and provide a broad way of thinking about the physical world.
 This course requires that 25 percent of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.